The-Neuroscientist/DTIFIT/README.md

 # DTIFIT

 #
-# Creating a script to run dtifit
+# Creating a script to run dtifit on all patients
 #

 #